madanimohadhabib/Application-mobile-reclamation-des-fuites-deaux/README.md

 - Firebase: A Google mobile app development platform, offering a range of tools such as authentication, real-time database, file storage, and push notifications.

+- To access his account as admin:
+- Username = admin
+- Password = admin123

 # 4- Screenshots:

 # 5- Authors: